code-differently/Lecture-Slides/lectures/css-and-styling-part-one/content.md

 -
 ## Lecture Overview
 * What is CSS?
-* CSS Syntax
 * How to insert CSS
+* How CSS is applied
-* Specifying Fonts and Font Sizes
+* Styling with Fonts, Color, and Size